 In the search for utility, too many companies have wandered into the dark forest of complexity.
 In pursuit of the reasonable goal of providing more value for their customers, these businesses confused more features with greater benefits.
-One principle could lead them back to the simplicity that buyers crave.

 Examples of this critical thinking error can be found in every industry, but it tends to get out of hand quickly in the tech sector.
 A survey by Accenture found that 83 percent of consumers have encountered new tech that they wanted to use but couldn't due to the complexity.
+When this happens with business phone systems, users simply default to mobile.
+This is why we built Spoke Phone, which offers all the key features you need to operate a small business, without the complications.

 3 problems with complicated tech